Water Services

 Water Restrictions

-From Sunday 1 October 2023, the Glen Innes local Government Area moved to permanent LEVEL ONE (1) water restrictions.
-Information regarding water use under Level one (1) restrictions is available here.(PDF, 59KB)
+The Glen Innes local Government Area is on permanent LEVEL ONE (1) water restrictions.
+From Sunday 6 October 2024, changes to water use are implemented during daylight saving hours.
+Information regarding water use under Level one (1) restrictions is available here.(PDF, 208KB)

 Further information on levels of water restriction can be found from Council’s Drought Management Plan(PDF, 2MB) implemented in June 2020.